keven-deoliveira/EC444-Projects/quest-5/report.md

 ## Solution Design

 Our design does everything the quest asks for and more!

+First we wanted to establish the sensors on the vehicle and make sure they are working.
+To begin, we worked with the optical encoder and a black white circle or skill 32 to make sure that the sensor was getting the proper speed.
+Then we hooked up LIDAR-lite sensor to the front of the car to get the front distance from obstacle.
+We had to learn to hook up two i2c components to one esp, as the alphanumeric display was connected.
+We manage to figure it out, and we finally connected 2 IR sensors to the side.

+Once we have the sensors set up, we made xtasks that update global variables of speed, front, left, and right distance.
+These variables will be accessed to work our logic of PID and control approach.
+First we used the PID template we got from the skill to create the PID control for the speed.
+If the calculated speed was too fast we slow down and if it was too slow, we speed up.
+Next we added logic to say if the front sensor is less than 30, stop the car.
+This is because we were taking account of the momentum of the car.
+Next we also used PID to look at the distance of the right side of the car (facing the wall) and made sure that it is a constant 25cm away.
+We turn the wheels to steer the car to try to keep the constant 25.

+Finally, we added UDP and used if statements and checks to turn the vehicle on off with out sever (frontend and backend js), please go to [CODE README](https://github.com/BU-EC444/Team13-DeOliveira-Jung-Reulet/blob/master/quest-5/code/README.md) in the code folder for more information.

 ### How our solution went beyond in terms of quality.
 First of all, we put a lot of effort to make the crawler not only functional in terms of meeting all the solution requirements but stylish.
 We have added a flag that read "Team 13" in the back as an added feature.
 On top of that we got a wooden plank that can host multiple breadboards as well as sensors.
 Instead of having just one sensor on the side (while we needed only one for this quest), we also added one on the other side so that the car was more "aware" of the surrounding.